cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     }
     ```

-3. There needs to be an "ID" that indicates _no game_.
-Let's use `"-1"`, which you save as a constant:
+3. There must be an "ID" that indicates _no game_.
+Use `"-1"`, which you save as a constant:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/00e81bf/x/checkers/types/keys.go#L32-L34]
     const (